mankeli/HLSdemo/README.md

 ## Basic usage:

-	initialization:
+###	initialization:
 	The lib is initialized with "hlsudpcomm_t* hlsudp_open(void)"" this initializes send socket, and loads panel definitions from a file specified in env variable PANELCONFIG.

-	Data sending:
+### Data sending:
 	"void hlsudp_sendtile(hlsudpcomm_t* ctx, uint8_t *pixels, int pixelsize, int frame, int xo, int yo)" Provide pointer to context got from hlsudp_open(), 16*16 block of pixel data, pixel size in bytes (only 6 is supported, 16 bits per channel RGB), frame number, and x,y coordinates to the top-left corner of the tile position on screen.

 	After every tile has been sent, you call "void hlsudp_sendswap(hlsudpcomm_t* ctx, int frame)".
 	This sends broadcast packet to network which causes all panels to show new image syncronously.

+	It might be a good idea to send swap for previous frame just before new tiles are sent.
+	This allows network to transmit all packets to their destinations.
+If Swap packet is sent right after tiles and packets get reordered during transmit, it might cause visible glitches on the screen.

-	Closing:
+### Closing:
 	Use "void hlsudp_shutdown(hlsudpcomm_t* ctx)".

 ## Panel config file: